Last updated: January, 2022

 If the Barometer is “on” players will be able to see their scores and results during the game.
 If Barometer is “off” scores will only be visible at the end of the game.

 The OPTIONS section

 In the Options tab you can define whether kibitzing is allowed or not, whether players and/or kibitzers can chat to the tournament and whether “undo” is allowed.

+For security reasons, it is recommended to turn off kibitzers and deactivate Undo.
 You can advise players to turn on the options to “Confirm cards” and “Confirm bids” in their account settings to minimize misclicks.

 Now that you defined all your settings click the Create tournament button.
 Don’t worry, you can always come back later and edit most settings if something didn’t work out.